-Management Information Systems Major Overview
+Management Science & Information Systems Major Overview

 Nearly all organizations rely on computer and information technology (IT) to conduct business and to operate efficiently.
 Computer systems analysts work with specific types of computer systems—for example, business, accounting, and financial systems or scientific and engineering systems—that vary with each type of organization.